sipit-cpu/number-recall/README.md

-# collection of boring games I created myself.
+# A collection of boring games I created myself.

 There are two games available:
 1. Number Recall — copy the numbers backwards.